djvill/APLS/doc/how-to-use/view-transcript.md

 A <span class="keyterm">transcript</span> is a collection of <span class="keyterm">annotations</span> on numerous <span class="keyterm">layers</span> corresponding to a single audio file, plus <span class="keyterm">transcript attributes</span> like when the audio file was originally recorded.
 In APLS, each transcript has a single <span class="keyterm">main participant</span> and corresponds to a section of that participant's sociolinguistic interview.
-Each transcript has its own page in APLS.
+Each transcript has its own <span class="apls-page">Transcript</span> page in APLS.

+{: .note .no-collapse }
+> On this page, we use the term _transcript_ for the underlying data in the APLS corpus, and _<span class="apls-page">Transcript</span> **page**_ for the webpage you can use to view transcript data.

 Because the <span class="apls-page">Transcript</span> page provides the most easily digestible view of how data is organized in APLS, we'll discuss a lot of data-organization concepts on this documentation page (especially in the section on [viewing layer data](#viewing-layer-data)).
 If you need a refresher on the basics, check out the [Data organization in LaBB-CAT]({{ '/doc/data-organization' | relative_url }}) page.

-{: .note .no-collapse }
-> On this page, we use the term _transcript_ for the underlying data in the APLS corpus, and _<span class="apls-page">Transcript</span> **page**_ for the webpage you can use to view transcript data.

 {: .try-it .no-collapse }
 > As we'll cover [below](#accessing-transcript-pages), there are a few ways to access individual <span class="apls-page">Transcript</span> pages.